Matthias Manasi bids farewell to the Nickel City Opera as music director

-Matthias Manasi, Music Director of the NCO in Buffalo, NY, USA will be leaving the NCO in July 2021.
+Matthias Manasi, Music Director of the Nickel City Opera in Buffalo, NY, USA will be leaving the NCO in July 2021.

 Surprising news from the international classical music scene: Matthias Manasi, Music Director of the Nickel City Opera in Buffalo, NY, USA will be leaving the NCO in July 2021.